Ammachiveedu Murti Temple: Story of Jinn

 There was once a fight between two Nair families over a land area, when one of the family's women became pregnant.
 This meant that this family would become owners of the land after the child's birth.
 Hence, the other family sought the help of an Imam from Ambalappuzha region to abort the child.
 The child's family came to know about this and sought the protection of Ammachiveedu Amma, who made the Imam's rituals futile.
 In retaliation, he started doing a ceremony to destroy the goddess.
 Members of the Ammachiveedu Family became aware of this ritual once the goddess's powers got affected.

 They consulted people with knowledge about the ritual and started a counter ritual involving a Sree Chakra.
 As a result, a black dog arrived and scattered the contents of the Imam's pyre over him.He started burning and died falling in his own pyre.
 He then became a jinn and no temple was able to hold him.
 Therefore, the Devi asked to place him directly in front of her, so as to keep an eye on him.
 The Jinn was then placed under an ilanji tree outside the temple.
 The Sree Chakra used is then placed to the left of the Devi.
 The goddess here is Adi Parashakti but she can be worshipped in any form.
 For instance, in the above-mentioned event, she was worshipped as Bagalamukhi while the pictures in her shrine depict the story of Durga Devi.

 Deities

 Over the years, many deities were installed for the spiritual benefit of the family.
 They were Ganapathi, Raktha Chamundi, Paramparu, Yakshi, Marutha, Rakshas and Gandharvan.
 A kavu was later established around Parappuramma where Nagaraja, Nagayakshi and Nagakanyaka were installed.
-Yogeeshwarans were placed as shrines for the departed Karnavars unlike other temples were Yogeeshwarans are shrines for yogis.
-There is a total of six Yogeeshwarans, three in the temple and three in the kavu.
+Yogeeswarans were placed as shrines for the departed Karnavars unlike other temples were Yogeeswarans are shrines for yogis.
+There is a total of six Yogeeswarans, three in the temple and three in the kavu.
 The ceremonies in the kavu are conducted by Pambummekkattu Mana of Thrissur.
 Villikulam is a family associated with Ammachiveedu.
 They help with ceremonies during the festival.

 The temple has a small Garbagriha, measuring only 4 feet by 4 feet.
 The shrine of the Goddess has a silver clad Peedam, upon which two gold covered Shankha are placed.